Board of Governors

 Fariba Anderson, BSc, MBA, CMC, CGEIT

-Fariba Anderson is the Chief Information Officer for the Municipality Assessment Corporation (MPAC).
+Fariba Anderson is the Chief Information Officer for the Municipal Property Assessment Corporation (MPAC).
 She has held senior positions with Ontario Lottery and Gaming Corporation, Allstream, Bell, Compuware, Rogers and Imperial Oil.
 Profit Magazine has recognized Ms. Anderson as one of Canada’s Top 100 Women Entrepreneurs.
 She serves on the National Board of Directors for Canadian Women in Communications and is an advisory board member to the YMCA Leadership Council for Innovation in Education and the Rotman School of Management Vision Board.
 Ms. Anderson holds an MBA from the University of Toronto Rotman School of Management and a computer science degree from York University.
 Ms. Anderson joined the Board of Seneca College on September 1, 2011.

 Thomas Carrique, MA, CMMIII